 She spoke about how the canoe is an important symbol to her and the Squamish Nation.
 At the funeral that she attended this morning they spoke of the “canoe” taking the deceased HOME.

-In a different context, I feel like I have come HOME at Capilano University.
-It is a feeling of acceptance, a welcoming of open arms, and encouragement from people who truly care about our success in our academic career and beyond: President of Capilano University – Paul Dangerfield, Squamish Nation Elder Rose Nahanee, President of the Student’ Union – Emily Bridge, and President of Students – Daniel (forgive me I don’t have his exact title).
+In a different context, I feel like I have come HOME to Capilano University.
+It is a feeling of acceptance, a welcoming of open arms, and encouragement from people who truly care about our success in our academic career and beyond: President of Capilano University – Paul Dangerfield, Squamish Nation Elder – Rose Nahanee, President of the Students’ Union – Emily Bridge, and Director of Student Affairs – Daniel Levangie.

 I can’t wait for it ALL TO BEGIN … Just 5 MORE DAYS!